revakovsky/NYT_Books-TestApp/README.md

 database.
 Users are notified of their connection status accordingly.

+### Minimum Android Version:

+- Mobile app: Android 8.0 (API level 26)

 ### Architecture & Principles

-The project follows Clean Architecture and MVVM pattern.
+The project follows the Clean Architecture approach and the MVVM architectural pattern.
+It is structured as a multi-module, offline-first application, designed with scalability and maintainability in mind.
-It is built using a modular structure and follow to key principles: DRY, KISS, SOLID, and Separation of Concerns
+The codebase adheres to key software engineering principles: DRY, KISS, SOLID, and Separation of Concerns.

 ### Tech Stack & Features